MitchDuke/Code-Institute-Milestone1-Guide--to-Wintersport-Holidays/README.md

     -   <img src="./assets/images/form_performance_mobile.PNG">

 The overall performance is average and this is down to using multiple .PNG file types for the images.
 These should be changed to a more web friendly format to improve site performance.

+### Further Testing

+-   The Website was tested on Google Chrome, Microsoft Edge, Firefox browsers and their mobile equivalents.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Samsung S20A.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Further Improvements

+-   Due to the average score in testing and the loading speed particularly in Chrome and on mobile the future aim would be to use msmaller resolution images to speed up load times on these platforms.

 ### Testing User Stories from User Experience (UX) Section